hannahwauchope/Website/index.md

 subtitle: Quantitative Conservation Science
 ---

 This is the research website of me and the people I work with at the University of Edinburgh.
 Our work focuses on how we measure biodiversity and understand humanity's impacts upon it.
-This has included work aiming to:
+This includes projects aiming to:
   - Understand the impact of interventions (such as protecting or restoring habitat) on biodiversity
   - Investigate how we use data to track progress towards national and international policy targets (especially data on population trends)
   - Assess the viability of biodiversity credits - which propose to measure discrete 'units' of nature